nnnkit/all-docs-blogs/docs/javascript/fundamental/1-value.md

 ```

 :::danger typeof null
-`typeof null` returns `"object"` is a bug in JavaScript.
-It can't be fixed ever because there are lots of website depends on this error.
+`typeof null` returns `"object"`, which is a bug in JavaScript.
+It can't be fixed ever because there are lots of website depending on this error.
 :::

 ### Exercise